shawn-wilkinson/microservices_overview/PITCHME.md

   - By building services to handle the "total failure" of other services, you can plan how your system degrades.<br>
 +++
 - Scaling:<br>
-  - Allocate resources to the services that need it most<br>
+  - Allocate resources to the services that need it most.<br>
 +++
 - Ease of Deployment:<br>
   - In a monolith, you must deploy the whole app in order to put one change into production.
 As this is high risk, changes will likely build up until we make one big release.<br>